i-winxd/THIRTY-DOLLAR-HAIRCUT-GENERATOR/README.md

-# DON'T YOU LECTURE ME WITH YOUR THIRTY DOLLAR WEBSITE MIDI GENERATOR
+# DON'T YOU LECTURE ME WITH YOUR THIRTY DOLLAR HAIRCUT WEBSITE MIDI GENERATOR
 Tired of clicking every panel on that site?
 This program's your solution.

 ## How do I open this?